maubanel/GMS2-Space-Rocks/README.md

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information: [link](LICENSE).

-## Introduction
-This is based on [GMS2 First Look](https://github.com/maubanel/GMS2-First_Look) and is meant as a follow up/companion to **Space Rocks - GML Tutorial** which is a freely available tutorial at [YoYo Games Marketplace](https://marketplace.yoyogames.com/assets/7423/space-rocks-gml).
-This will go into the development of a game from scratch.

-In this tutorial:

-* Creating art assets
-* Space ship vehicle physics
-* Shooting
-* Animating obstacles
-* Audio sound effects
-* Add variables and comments to all scripts without changing functionality
-* Add flame behind ship when accelerating
-* Add ship explosion animation
-* Change player death and end game timing
-* Add friction and maximum speed
-* Use timeline for spawning rocks and add custom spawning script
-* Trigger waves either by time or by score

 ## Controls
 * Left and Right arrow rotate the ship